Swiss Alps: Cross Country Skiing

 |Trip||Departure date||End date||Price||Status|

 Enjoy mountain views from your bedroom window!
-The Obergoms is a wide open valley situated at the head of the Rhône Valley where the language is Swiss German.
-Our hotel is situated at the head of the valley in Oberwald, 1368m.
-Enjoy mountain views from your bedroom window!
-At this height we have reliable snow conditions so the cross country ski trails are within easy access.
-We meet you at your hotel the evening you arrive to brief you on the days ahead and answer any questions.
+The Obergoms is a broad open valley situated at the head of the Rhône valley where the language is Swiss German.
+We meet you at your hotel in Oberwald to brief you on the days ahead and answer any questions.

 Day 4 Niederwald

 A day trip to the other side!
 From the head of the valley at Oberwald in the winter months the road ends here but the train doesn't!
-We can take the train to the next Swiss canton, Uri, passing underground below the famous Furka Pass.
+We can take the train to the next Swiss canton, Uri, passing underground below the Furka Pass.
 The train pops out into the historic Gottardo region.
-We alight the train in the town of Andermatt where new trails to explore up to Realp at 1538m and back!
-Again with options to shorten or lengthen our journey as appropriate.
-We will then return to the Goms valley at the end of the day to our accommodation.
+We alight the train in the town of Realp at 1538m where we have new trails to explore along to the ski town of Andermatt.

-Our final days skiing is back in the Obergoms Valley where you can all set your own challenges.
-Due to the nature of the terrain, with easy rolling trails, you'll soon be able to travel reasonable distances without needing years of experience.
-A sense of adventure can get you along way!
-If conditions allow, with plenty of stops on route, our plan is to ski the length of the valley from Oberwald at 1368m to Niederwald at 1251m with plenty of stops and refreshments on route.
-If completed the total distance travelled is 20km.
-No need to fear, it's all gently rolling downhill and if it feels too far then there's always the train that can be caught home for an earlier finish!
+Our final days skiing is back in the Obergoms valley where it's time to set your own challenge!
+Due to the nature of the easy rolling terrain here you'll soon be able to travel distances without needing years of experience.
+If conditions allow, with plenty of stops on route, our plan is to ski the length of the valley from Oberwald at 1368m to Niederwald at 1251m (20km).
+If at any point it feels too far then there is always the train that can be caught home for an earlier finish!
 But with up to 82km's of skiing in the valley if you'd like to ski further then your guide can also easily make the day longer.